-At 31 March 2016, the number of shares in respect of which options had been granted and remained outstanding under the Scheme was 78,371,600 (31 March 2015: Nil), representing 4.7% (31 March 2015: N/A) of the shares of the Company in issue at that date.
+At 31 March 2017, the number of shares in respect of which options had been granted and remained outstanding under the Scheme was 74,687,600 (31 March 2016: 78,371,600), representing 4.5% (31 March 2016: 4.7%) of the shares of the Company in issue at that date.
 The total number of shares in respect of which options may be granted under the Scheme is not permitted to exceed 10% of the shares of the Company in issue at any point in time, without prior approval from the Company's shareholders.
-The number of shares issued and to be issued in respect of which options granted and may be granted to any individual in any one year is not permitted to exceed 1% of the shares of the Company in issue at any point in time, without prior approval from the Company in issue at any point in time, without prior approval from the company's shareholders.
-The number of in approval from the Company's shareholders of the shares of the company's shareholders of the shares of the company's shareholders or independent non-executive directors in excess of 0.1% of the Company's shareholders.
+The number of shares issued and to be issued in respect of which options granted and may be granted to any individual in any one year is not permitted to exceed 1% of the shares of the Company in issue at any point in time, without prior approval from the Company's shareholders.
+Options granted to substantial shareholders or independent non-executive directors in excess of 0.1% of the Company's share capital or with a value in excess of HK\$5 million must be approved in advance by the Company's shareholders.